uriel1998/ainkcontracts/AInk_contract_author_website_magazine.md

 ###Per-Word Payment

-Payment will be a flat one-time payment of $0.0**6** per word for previously unpublished stories, and $0.0**3** for previously published stories, which will be paid within 60 days of the receipt by the Publisher of this agreement executed by the Author.
-For poetry, payment will be a flat one-time payment of $0.**25** per line for previously unpublished poems and $0.**13** per line for previously published poems.
+Payment will be a flat one-time payment of $0.06 per word for previously unpublished stories, and $0.03 for previously published stories, which will be paid within 60 days of the receipt by the Publisher of this agreement executed by the Author.
+For poetry, payment will be a flat one-time payment of $0.25 per line for previously unpublished poems and $0.13 per line for previously published poems.
 If payment is not received as required by this paragraph, all rights granted hereunder shall immediately revert to the Author.
-Should the Publisher fail to pay Author as specified here, Publisher will pay 50% of $**NUMBER** as a kill fee for the Work on or before 120 days of the reciept by the Publisher of this agreement executed by the Author.
+Should the Publisher fail to pay Author as specified here, Publisher will pay 50% of the price specified above as a kill fee for the Work on or before 120 days of the reciept by the Publisher of this agreement executed by the Author.

 ##AUTHOR COPIES